 General Sir Arthur William Currie was one of the finest commanders in Canadian military history.
 He commanded the Canadian Corps during World War I, from June 1917 until its disbandment in late 1919.

-- Born in 1875 at farm near Strathroy, Ontario
+Born in 1875 at a farm near Strathroy, Ontario

 Currie led the Canadian Corps to several important victories, particularly the Battle of Vimy Ridge (April 1917).
 This Battle is Canada’s most celebrated military victory.